 The Advanced Cardiac Imaging program within the Heart Institute at Rady Children’s Hospital is committed to providing high quality non-invasive advanced imaging of the heart by using imaging technology such as cardiac magnetic resonance imaging (MRI) and cardiac computed tomography (CT).

-Our mission within the Advanced Cardiac Imaging program is to integrate advanced imaging technology into the care pathway of children with heart disease to ensure best possible outcomes from the care that they receive.
+Our mission within the Advanced Cardiac Imaging program is to integrate advanced imaging technology into the care pathway of children with heart disease to ensure the best possible outcomes from the care that pediatric patients receive.

 Our vision is to be a leading pediatric center for Advanced Cardiac Imaging and be at the forefront of clinical and translational imaging research.

-- QUALITY-Ensure the highest quality of imaging with a focus on improving patient care and outcomes
+- QUALITY-Ensure the highest quality of imaging with a focus on improving patient heart care and outcomes

 - SAFETY-Ensure highest safety standards during image acquisition and image interpretation

 - SERVICE-Provide easy access to imaging capabilities at point of need